 More information on what a lender will do to check if you can afford a mortgage is available from the Financial Conduct Authority's website at www.fca.org.uk.

 Using a broker to get a mortgage

 Instead of going directly to a lender such as a bank or building society for a mortgage, you could use a broker.
 A broker may be an estate agent, or a mortgage or insurance broker.
 They will act as an agent to introduce people to a source of mortgage loan to help them buy a home.

 You may want to use a broker because it can save you time shopping around.
 However, some lenders offer products direct to customers which a broker may not be in a position to offer.
 So, it may be best to shop around to see what else is available.

-From 26 April 2014, a broker must tell you if there are limits on the range of mortgages that they can recommend.
+A broker must tell you if there are limits on the range of mortgages that they can recommend.
 For example, that they only consider mortgages from particular lenders rather than the whole mortgage market.

 The broker must tell you how much they charge for their services and when you have to pay.

 To help a broker find and recommend a mortgage product that is right for you, they will ask you questions about your personal circumstances and needs, income and spending, and future plans.